avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-22-6-obtain-refresh-token.md

 ![code](../assets/code_circle.png)

- Use a browser to navigate to [amazon.com.us.code](https://amazon.com/us/code)
+ 1. Use a browser to navigate to [amazon.com.us.code](https://amazon.com/us/code)
-    Authenticate using your Amazon user credentials.
+ 2. Authenticate using your Amazon user credentials.
-    Enter the code specified in the message from sample app.
+ 3. Enter the code specified in the message from sample app.
-    Select “Allow”.
+ 4. Select “Allow”.
-Wait (it may take as long as 30 seconds) for CBLAuthDelegate to successfully get an access and refresh token from Login With Amazon (LWA).
-This may take At this point the sample app will print a message like this:
+ 5. Wait (it may take as long as 30 seconds) for CBLAuthDelegate to successfully get an access and refresh token from Login With Amazon (LWA).
+ At this point the sample app will print a message like this:
 ```
 ########################################
 #       Alexa is currently idle!       #